khmarbaise/CIEnv/README.md

 cienv-hudsonuser
 cienv-hudson

-The result are a list of RPM's which current only tested with CentOS 5.4
+The result are a list of RPM's which current only tested with CentOS 5.5

-## Repository Setup for Maven Build

-You have to setup the following Maven repositories to the build running.
-* ?

 ## License
 This project is released under the terms of the [Apache Software License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).